Media-Democracy-Data-Coop/Media-Democracy-Data-Coop.github.io/index.markdown

 ![MDDC Logo](/assets/images/mddc_logo.png)
 {: refdef}

 Welcome to the home page of the Media & Democracy Data Cooperative (MDDC).

-This website is under development.
-Come back soon!

-For inquiries, please contact Jo Lukito.
+The Media and Democracy Data Cooperative (MDDC, pronounced "medic") is a collaborative effort across multiple research centers to advance research using digital data, particularly in the areas of political media and communication.
+MDDC's mission has two pillars: (1) to advance digital data collection efforts and (2) to provide opportunities for collaborative research across our members.